lumina-desktop/lumina-docs/lumina.rst

 the "Save Changes" button at the bottom of the window becomes active.
 This allows the user to setup multiple changes in any tab and apply them all at the same time.

-.. note:: if you make any changes in any of the tabs, remember to click "Save Changes" before exiting this utility in order to save them.
+.. note:: If you make any changes in any of the tabs, remember to click "Save Changes" before exiting this utility in order to save them.

 The rest of this section describes the configurations that are available in each tab.